sphexator/SMSTeknikClient/README.md

 };

 var response = await client.SendMsg(msg);
-if( response.Success ) {
-// You can check for status, delivery reports etc on the response }
+// You can check for status, delivery reports, failure details etc on the response